Nicolas-Maurer/Onitama_AlphaZero/README.md

 # Monte Carlo Tree Search (MCTS)
 In the paper, they 800 simulations for each MCTS, and the trees were kept for the whole game.

+# Sources
+[1] Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm (Silver et al. 2017) [2] Acquisition of Chess Knowledge in AlphaZero (McGrath et al. 2021) [3] Deep Residual Learning for Image Recognition (He et al. 2015)